About Viv Martin

 1990 ‘Art at Work’ in the Royal Bank of Scotland and Liberty’s Brighton

 1988/9 ‘Fiveways Open Houses’, Brighton Festival (joint winner ZAP Club award for Visual Arts)

 1986 Harvey Road Gallery, Guildford (joint exhibition with Paul Martin)

 1984 Brighton and Hove Public Library and Art Gallery (joint exhibition with Paul Martin)

 1984 Selected and published in annual Laing Calendar

-1983 Laing Calendar Competition Exhibition, Mall Galleries, London (winner)
+1983 Laing Calendar Competition Exhibition, Mall Galleries, London.

-1983 United Society of Artists, Mall Galleries, London
+1983 Royal Society of British Artists, Mall Galleries, London.